 75% of the homes in Area C shall feature 50% masonry on the front elevation of the home.
-Masonry is not required in openings of doors, garage doors, or any other opening.
+Masonry is not required above roof lines, in openings of doors, garage doors, or any other opening.
 On the remaining homes, a minimum brick or stone wainscot on the front façade up to the bottom of the first-floor windows.
 In no case shall this wainscot be less than 24 inches tall (above grade).
 This shall also apply to secondary front facades of corner lots, or lots noted with an X on Exhibit E.

 Homes in Area D will feature a wainscot wrap on four sides of the home.
 In no case shall the wainscot be less than 24 inches tall (above grade).